 "Consistent with Medicaid law, CMS reviews section 1115 demonstration applications to determine whether they further the objectives of the program, such as by strengthening coverage or health outcomes for low-income individuals in the state or increasing access to providers.
-After reviewing Arizona's application to determine whether it meets these standards, CMS is unable to approve the following requests, which could undermine access to care and do not support the objectives of the program: monthly contributions for beneficiaries in the new adult group with incomes up to and including 100 percent of FPL; exclusion from coverage for a period of six months for nonpayment of monthly premium contributions; a work requirement; fees for missed appointments; additional verification requirements; and a time limit on coverage."13 medical assistance and other services to vulnerable populations."14 Then, in October 2019, Arizona halted plans to implement AHCCCS Works, because it saw the litigation risk it would be under if it continued to pursue work reporting requirements, given that courts in other states had struck these harmful policies down for failing to support Medicaid objectives.15
+After reviewing Arizona's application to determine whether it meets these standards, CMS is unable to approve the following requests, which could undermine access to care and do not support the objectives of the program: monthly contributions for beneficiaries in the new adult group with incomes up to and including 100 percent of FPL; exclusion from coverage for a period of six months for nonpayment of monthly premium contributions; a work requirement; fees for missed appointments; additional verification requirements; and a time limit on coverage.^{"13}

-In January 2019, CMS again rejected AHCCCS' attempt to implement lifetime coverage limits stating these policies do not support the "important objective of the Medicaid program [that] is to furnish
+In January 2019, CMS again rejected AHCCCS' attempt to implement lifetime coverage limits stating these policies do not support the "important objective of the Medicaid program [that] is to furnish medical assistance and other services to vulnerable populations."14 Then, in October 2019, Arizona halted plans to implement AHCCCS Works, because it saw the litigation risk it would be under if it continued to pursue work reporting requirements, given that courts in other states had struck these harmful policies down for failing to support Medicaid objectives.15

-By recycling its old waiver amendment, AHCCCS has again put forward a proposal that is not designed to furnish medical assistance; instead, Arizona's program is designed to push people off Medicaid both in the short-term (by disenrolling them for failure to comply with onerous paperwork burdens), and in the long-term (by terminating enrollment after five years).
+By recycling its old waiver amendment, AHCCCS has again put forward a proposal that is not designed to furnish medical assistance; instead, Arizona's program is designed to push people off Medicaid both in the short-term (by suspending them for failure to comply with onerous paperwork burdens), and in the long-term (by terminating enrollment after five years).

 II.
-AHCCCS Works threatens working families, providers, and local economies.
+AHCCCS Works threatens the health and financial stability of working families.

-Even if it could make the argument that AHCCCS Works promotes Medicaid objectives, AHCCCS cannot make the argument that this proposed program will achieve the stated goal to "support Arizonans in pursuing...employment."16 As described above, AHCCCS Works will disenroll working people from Medicaid, leaving them without access to the health care services they need to stay healthy and working.
-But beyond coverage losses, work reporting requirements fail to improve employment, are expensive to implement, place unfair paperwork burdens on enrollees, drive economic insecurity for working families, and put hospitals and the health system at risk.
+Even if it could make the argument that AHCCCS Works promotes Medicaid objectives, AHCCCS cannot make the argument that this proposed program will achieve the stated goal to "support Arizonans in pursuing...employment."16 As described above, AHCCCS Works will suspend and disenroll working people from Medicaid, leaving them without access to the health care services they need to stay healthy and working.
+In addition to coverage losses, work reporting requirements fail to improve employment, place unfair paperwork burdens on enrollees, and drive economic insecurity for working families.
 Lifetime coverage limits only serve to exacerbate these many problems.

 i.
-Work reporting requirements and lifetime coverage limits fail to improve employment.
+Work reporting requirements fail to improve employment or increase access to private health insurance coverage.